 sorry to bring it up again–but I am so confused about them.
 I grew up in Southern California where no one wears pantyhose, ever, and tights only as a fashion statement or on very rare cold days.
 I know you’re supposed to wear nude pantyhose to an interview and in very formal situations like court, but on a regular day in the office, is it okay to wear sheer or opaque black tights in the office?
 How about with a suit in the office?
 Or with a pencil skirt?
 Are there color rules e.g. no black tights with a black suit?
 I suppose what I really need is a Dummy’s Guide to Wearing Stockings.
 Thanks so much for any sort of information that could help sort me out

 We have talked about this a lot, but I still see a lot of confusion about it.
 So let’s get into it — I’m curious to hear what readers say.
-(Pictured: readers have always sung the praises of Donna Karan’s The Nudes pantyhose in the past; they’re $20-$25 at Nordstrom.)
+(Pictured: these pantyhose are a reader favorite; they’re $14-$24 at Nordstrom.)

 Wear nude pantyhose when: You’re interviewing, you’re in a formal situation (like court), or it’s a big day where you’ll see lots of big wigs.
 Another good time to wear nude pantyhose: when your legs don’t have any color yet (from sun or fake tan) and you want them to have a more even consistency.
 Also: wear them whenever you want to.
 (Here’s our last big guide to wearing pantyhose in the summer.)